Chapter 5 Matrices and rasters

 The $ and [[ operators actually select individual elements from a list; this works because a stars object is, internally, a list of matrices or arrays (i.e., the “attributes”).
 We will elaborate on lists and their subsetting methods, namely the $ and [[ operators, in Section 11.1.

-By now we met all three subset operators ([, $, and [[) which we are going to use in this book, so it may be a good idea to review and summarize the operators and their use cases (Table 5.4).
-The fourth subset operator @ concerns objects of classes known as S4, which we will not encounter in this book.
+By now we met all three subset operators ([, $, and [[) which we are going to use in this book, so let’s review and summarize the operators and their use cases (Table 5.4).
+The fourth subset operator @ concerns objects of classes known as S4, which is more rarely encountered and we will not use it in the book.

 Table 5.4: Subset operators in R